ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v2- creates the v1 of the regional_native_model in maxent/models.
-Removed gridSearch and used model settings from global instead. v3 v4- 2024-08-08- rework- updated SLF presence data and inclusion of other SSP scenarios, creates v3 of the regional_native model
+Removed gridSearch and used model settings from global instead. v3 v4- 2024-08-08- rework- updated SLF presence data and inclusion of other SSP scenarios, creates v3 of the regional_native model v5- 2025-07-07- rework- v4 of model-transformed final dataset into Behrmann projection